ReyonRen/MFGAN/README.md

 Then you need the training data of the discriminators, which contain n files if the dataset have n attributes.
 In an attribute file, each line contain an attribute of a item, which depends on how you define the attribute information.

 ## Model training
-python main.py --dataset="generator training set" --train_dir=default
+python main.py --dataset="generator training set name" --train_dir=default